 Spencer: Hey, everybody.
-Spencer Sutton here, and I’ve got a good friend of mine and a special guest here for this video.
-And I was just talking to Bryan Miles, is his name and we are going to discuss Birmingham Real Estate Investing.
+Spencer Sutton here, and I’ve got a good friend of mine and a special guest here for this video, Bryan Miles.
+Today we are going to discuss Birmingham Real Estate Investing.

 Now, Bryan has been investing in Birmingham for a lot of years, probably the mid-’90s?

 Bryan: Started in ’99 part-time.

 When it comes to Birmingham Real Estate Investing he was working for a competitor of ours, trying to buy houses.